 Schindler R.I.S.E complements other digitization solutions in the tall building industry, such as Building Information Modeling (BIM).
 With Schindler R.I.S.E, the robot can receive data directly from the digital building model.

 This ensures the bolts are placed exactly according to the layout and removes the need for manual and error-prone data transfer to construction workers.

 Information and data from each step of the installation is recorded and automatically exchanged in the digital model of the building for later reference in the construction and maintenance phases of the project.

 We are shaping the construction sites of the future, together with our customers.
 In our research agreement with the Council of Tall Buildings and Urban Habitat (CTBUH), we are investigating how robotic technology, like Schindler R.I.S.E, can positively impact the construction processes of tall buildings to improve the quality and speed of construction while maintaining safety on-site.

-We are proud of our pioneering heritage in elevator technology with a long tradition of developing innovative mobility solutions, including the first-ever patent for elevators without a machine room.
+We are proud of our pioneering heritage in elevator technology with a long tradition of developing innovative mobility solutions.

 We are proud to introduce this innovative robotics system which provides a new level of worker safety and helps improve quality.
 This is another example of Schindler’s commitment to providing the most advanced digital and urban mobility solutions to shape the smart cities of the future.

 Karl-Heinz Bauer, Chief Technology Officer, Schindler Group